Skip to main content

 Loop: the rate of global change outruns our information about it → baselines shift, distant interactions stay hidden → short-term, locally-rational behaviour propagates → the gap between local benefit and global cost keeps widening.

 These are the traps of scale mismatch.
 They arise when the spatial, temporal, or informational scale at which we make decisions no longer matches the scale at which the consequences fall.
-Short-termism, overconsumption, the psychological disconnect from the biosphere, and the erosion of local social capital all share this pattern.
+They split into two subfamilies — Temporal (the pace of change runs faster than information about it) and Connectivity (cause and effect end up in different places) — and section F shows that most adaptive resilience capacities lean disproportionately against this cohort.

 Back to top